For reprint permissions please email us the name of the requested post/article along with the publication name.

 Missing Since: May 22, 2005

-Breiton Scott Ackerman, 4 years old, disappeared on May 22, 2005, while on a fishing trip with his family near Alton, Iowa.
-He was reported missing to the Sioux Co.
-Sheriff’s Office in Orange City, Iowa, on May 22, 2005.
+Breiton Scott Ackerman, 4 years old, disappeared on Sunday, May 22, 2005, while on a fishing trip with his family near Alton, Iowa.
+He was reported missing to the Sioux County Sheriff’s Office in Orange City, Iowa, that same day.

-The Ackerman family were on a small concrete bridge over Willow Creek and said they lost sight of him for less than a minute some time between 3:00 and 4:00 p.m.
-At the time of his disappearance, Breiton was wearing a green tank top and denim shorts.
+The Ackerman family were on a small concrete bridge over Willow Creek and said they lost sight of him for less than a minute some time between 3 and 4 p.m.
+At the time he went missing, Breiton was wearing a green tank top and denim shorts.

-Thinking his body may have been carried downstream, a subsequent search was done where Willow Creek meets the Floyd River near Le Mars, Iowa, but no sign of Breiton was ever found.
+Thinking the current may have carried his body downstream, officials conducted another search in the area where Willow Creek meets the Floyd River near Le Mars, but they recovered nothing.